nguyenkhoi6394/Time_Series_Forecasting/Jet Rail Time Series Forecasting.md

 - Hourly instances create noises for prediction and model learning, thus it is better to forecast at monthly level and convert back to hourly data afterwards.
 - Monthly commuters of JetRail from 2015 Feb onwards may reach more than 1 MM people, indicating a feasible investment for Unicorn.
 - My prediction accuracy, based on RMSE, is within the top 10% of Analytics Vidhya public leaderboard, although I only used Exponential Smoothing as the final model to predict future traffic.
 Sometimes, more simple methods may bring better results than complicated approaches.
 - Since there is little information about the cities in which Jet Rail operates and other demographic variables, I could only perform a univariate analysis.
-Obviously there should be more exgoneous features incorporated into the models, e.g. holidays, total predicted population or growth of other transportation mode.
+Obviously there should be more exgoneous features incorporated into the models, e.g. holidays, total predicted population or growth of other transportation modes.